 All of the statistics are gathered, compiled, and reported to the University community via this report, which is published by Department of Campus Safety.
-The Department of Campus Safety submits the annual crime statistics published in this report to the Department of Education (ED).
-The statistical information gathered by the Department of Education is available to the public through the ED website (https://ope.ed.gov/campussafety/#/institution/list).
+The Department of Campus Safety submits the annual crime statistics published in this report to the Department of Education (DoE).
+The statistical information gathered by the Department of Education is available to the public through the DoE website (https://ope.ed.gov/campussafety/#/institution/list).

-This Report applies to all Regis University campuses, including the main campus (referred to as the Northwest Denver Campus), and our current Extension campuses are the Denver Tech Center Campus, and the Thornton Campus, collectively referred to as "Extension Campuses."
+This Report applies to all Regis University campuses, including the main campus (referred to as the Northwest Denver Campus), and our current Extension campus, the Thornton Campus.
+The Denver Tech Center (DTC) Campus ceased operations during the 2023 calendar year.
+Information concerning the DTC Campus for 2022 and preceding years is contained within this report.